The Glossary of Money Software

 Amortization

-The process of spreading the cost of an intangible asset or loan over time by recording a portion of the expense in each period, rather than all at once.
+The process of spreading the cost of an intangible asset (such as a patent or software license) over its useful life.
+Each period, a portion of the cost is recorded as an expense.

 Cardinality